-One of the established benchmarks reviewed by the municipal bond industry is debt retirement, which is the percent of principal paid off within ten years.
-The industry standard is between 65% and 100%; currently, Springfield's debt retirement number is 81.2%.
+One of the established benchmarks reviewed by the municipal bond industry is the percent of outstanding principal paid off within ten years.
+The industry standard is between 65% and 100%; Springfield is on schedule to retire 75.2% of its outstanding principal in the next ten years.
 A declining debt schedule and rapid repayment of principal indicates that the City is committed to repaying its debt quickly and efficiently.

 Annually, the City publishes a Capital Improvement Plan (CIP), which provides a detailed view of the capital needs within the City of Springfield.
-This comprehensive capital plan includes roads, sidewalks, parks, land, buildings, equipment, fleet, and other capital asset needs.
+This comprehensive capital plan includes roads, sidewalks, parks, land, buildings, equipment, fleet and other capital asset needs.
 The CIP will serve as a guiding document for capital funding decisions in future years.
-The Fiscal Year 2019-2023 Capital Improvement Plan (CIP) indicates there is over \$885.4 million in capital needs in the City.
-The Fiscal Year 2020-2024 Capital Improvement Plan process is currently underway and OMB will publish an updated CIP in March of 2019.
+The Fiscal Year 2020-2024 Capital Improvement Plan (CIP) indicates there is over \$843.9 million in capital needs in the City.
+The Fiscal Year 2021-2025 Capital Improvement Plan process is currently underway and the updated CIP will be published in March of 2020.